 The Zendesk Sunshine platform lets you connect and understand all your customer data wherever it lives.
 The Sunshine platform currently consists of the following APIs:

-The Events and Profiles API (which also includes the People API) is in early access.
-The API can be enabled by an admin in your account.
+The Profiles API and the Events API are in early access.
+The APIs can be enabled by an admin in your account.
 In Admin Center, go to Sunshine > Settings (https://your_subdomain.zendesk.com/admin/sunshine/settings), select the Events and Profiles API, and click Save.

 The Sunshine API is available on the Sunshine Enterprise and Sunshine Select plans.

 The Sunshine Select plan is included with the Support Elite plan.
 Support Enterprise and Suite Enterprise customers can upgrade to the Sunshine Select plan.

 Sunshine Select provides increased data storage.
 See Storage limits.

 This is the API reference documentation for Sunshine.

 In addition to this API reference, the following resources are available in the Develop Help Center:

 For common questions, see the Sunshine questions in the developer FAQ

 For tutorials, articles, and other information, see Sunshine in the Develop Help Center